luamz/paralel-programming/README.md

 ## OpenMP

-Number of threads can be set up using the following enviroment variable:
+Number of threads can be set up externally by using the following enviroment variable:
 ``export OMP_NUM_THREADS=2`` (bash)

 ### Compiling